mugdhabajjuri/Image_captioning/README.md

 ## About the notebooks folder

-ImagesCaptioning.ipynb --> consists of source code /n description.txt --> consists of dict of descriptions with descriptions as key and captions as values. tokenizer.pkl --> We created the tokenizer and saved it to a file named tokenizer.pkl so that we can load it quickly whenever we need it without needing the entire Flickr8K dataset. model.png --> A plot to visualize the structure of the network that better helps understand the two streams of input. features.pkl -->  Extracted features stored in ‘features.pkl‘ for later use
+ImagesCaptioning.ipynb --> consists of source code <br> description.txt --> consists of dict of descriptions with descriptions as key and captions as values. <br /> tokenizer.pkl --> We created the tokenizer and saved it to a file named tokenizer.pkl so that we can load it quickly whenever we need it without needing the entire Flickr8K dataset. <br /> model.png --> A plot to visualize the structure of the network that better helps understand the two streams of input. <br /> features.pkl -->  Extracted features stored in ‘features.pkl‘ for later use <br />

 ## About the Reports folder